akiutoslahti/calculus-demo-node/README.md

 ## Application
 Latest build live in [Heroku!](https://calculus-demo.herokuapp.com/)

 Send a base64 encoded math expression to https://calculus-demo.herokuapp.com/calculus?query=[expression] and application will calculate it for you and respond with JSON.
+Supported operators are: / * + - ( )

 ### Example